 - Confidential login credentials, and more…

-Though keep in mind, Google Search is just a search engine and has no relation to the actual websites and data.
+However, it’s important to remember that Google Search is just a search engine and has no relation to the actual websites and data.
 So removal from search will not take down the websites presenting your data online.
 Google Search does have a helpful article on how to “Contact a site’s webmaster” as well.

+5.0.
 If you are looking to better secure the information publicly available online, I recommend starting with your personal phone number.

 Simply enter your phone number in search like this: “(123) 123-1234”

-If you do see your personal information displaying readily in Google search and would like to remove it, see the “Google Remove Select Personally Identifiable Info from Google Search” page to start:
+If you do see your personal information displaying readily in Google search and would like to remove it, see the article, “A new Search tool to help control your online presence“.

 As a thank you for reading my article, below are eight ways to start in clearing personal data from popular people search websites as well: